Updated: Oct 11, 2022

 Guevara: The Kasai Tapes series concluded with the third installment back in 2019.
 In your interview with Untapped Hip Hop and Tanjint Wiggy, you said that people were expecting KT3 to be some “sadboi music” and it was an entirely different sound compared to the previous iterations.
 It had some remnants of the sadboi music the series is known for but at the same time, it had more of a vocal and neo-soul sound to find the shining moments in dark times.
 In the same interview, you mentioned that the trilogy is leading up to God's Work.
 What can you say about God's Work and how the Kasai Tape Series help with the buildup to it?

-Kasai: The original reason I created the trilogy was specifically to create more awareness in my sound and music and see how receptive people are.
+Kasai: The original reason I created the trilogy was specifically to create more awareness of my sound and music and see how receptive people are.
 God’s Work is my greatest project in every way, funny thing is that it is a part of a trilogy also.

-Guevara: Not only you have experience in making music, but you also have a short film called God’s Complex named after an album you put out with the same name starring yourself and Anthony Conley.
-It is a ten-minute film that plays on to the complexity of one’s character and the duality of one’s path.
+Guevara: Not only do you have experience in making music, but you also have a short film called God’s Complex named after an album you put out with the same name starring yourself and Anthony Conley.
+It is a ten-minute film that plays on the complexity of one’s character and the duality of one’s path.
 The main character finds this interesting necklace and it ends up creating clones of him and both of your characters end up chasing Anthony and his newfound powers from the necklace.
 The film won a few collegiate film awards itself such as best screenplay, best effects, and audio in 2013.
 You even won best film producer from God’s Complex.
-Can you elaborate on what you were looking to do with the film and how does the dual package that makes God’s Complex, the album, and the short film, could have been a precursor to how you make projects today?
+Can you elaborate on what you were looking to do with the film and how the dual package that makes God’s Complex, the album, and the short film, could have been a precursor to how you make projects today?

 Kasai: All my projects outside of the tapes are conceptual.
 Most of them I write a movie first and an album second, that was the first time I actually completed the film and the album both.
 It didn’t age well, but shout out Marc Galang who made the movie with me.
 He did the heavy lifting.